get-convex/convex-helpers/packages/convex-helpers/README.md

 a continuous subscription.
 This is useful for data that doesn't need real-time updates, reducing bandwidth and backend load.

+**Warning:** This hook defeats the UI state consistency normally offered by Convex's default reactivity.
+Data may be stale between fetches, and multiple components using periodic queries may show inconsistent states.
+Only use this for pages with very expensive queries that get invalidated often, where strong consistency and freshness are not required.
+For most use cases, prefer `useQuery`.

 Unlike `useQuery`, this hook does not subscribe to real-time updates.
 Instead, it fetches data at regular intervals with jitter to prevent thundering herd effects when many clients start at the same time (e.g., after a server restart).